cZAlpha/EducationalOutcomes/README.md

 https://www.youtube.com/watch?v=c-QsfbznSXI&t=3487s

 # Note from Author
 The content of this project may not be copied or re-used in any way without explicity written (or typed) permission from me.
 This project was created using a webapp template I created under Sage Advisory DE LLC, all rights reserved.
 Special permission has been given for the faculty and staff at DSU to use this webapp as a tool for the further of education and therefore is free for them to use, modify, and/or change in any way that they may need to in the future.
+They are also free to claim it as theirs, and license it as they wish for commercial, educational, or any other use.